idra-lab/idra-lab.github.io/content/contact/index.md

       coordinates:
         latitude: '46.0679379'
         longitude: '11.1501062'
       directions: Enter Building Povo 2 and take the stairs to first floor.
-The offices of the members of the IDRA-Lab are located here.
+The offices of the members of the IDRA Labs are located mainly here.
       # office_hours:
       #   - 'Monday 10:00 to 13:00'
       #   - 'Wednesday 09:00 to 10:00'